"Dad, what does 'polygamy' mean?"

 Sherlock knew better than to challenge Mycroft's on the just-one-more-page routine.
 He settled into his pillows and nodded.
 Mycroft turned out the light, but there was enough light from the hall for Sherlock to see that he'd sat down in the chair again.

 "Why is Dad angry with me?"

-Mycroft's face twitched for a second.
+Mycroft's grimaced.
 Sherlock had just heard, as well as he had, Dad describe him as a lying little brat.
 If you're so determined to take the lying little brat's word over mine then there's not much more to be done here, is there?-